laasem/zipfs-law-of-abbrieviation-english-vs-egyptian-arabic/README.md

 python3 script.py
 ```

-to run script in a virtual environment.
-Please note that the script loads large datasets into memory and takes some time to complete - running on a cloud environment like Google Colab with GPU runtime would be helpful.
+to run script in a local virtual environment.

 When done, run `source .env/bin/deactivate` to deactivate virtual environment.

+Please note that the script loads large datasets into memory and takes some time to complete, so running on a cloud environment like Google Colab with GPU runtime might be preferable.

 ## Credits
 Developed as part of the NLP course of the Universitat Pompeu Fabra's Master in Theoretical and Applied Linguistics taught by Professor Thomas Brochhagen.